Galega: Planting, Cultivation, and Care

 Maintenance

-When planted in suitable conditions (sun or partial shade, moist soil), Goat’s Rue is a very easy-going plant, vigorous and self-sufficient.
+When planted in suitable conditions (sun or partial shade, moist soil), the Galega is a very easy-going plant, vigorous and self-sufficient.
 Maintenance mainly involves monitoring and controlling its growth if necessary, to prevent it from overwhelming neighbouring plants.
-Therefore, we recommend cutting back spent flowers or severely pruning the plant just after flowering (cutting back to 20-30 cm from the soil), to prevent self-seeding.
-Additionally, pruning after flowering may encourage Goat’s Rue to produce new blooms.
+Therefore, we recommend cutting back faded flowers or severely pruning the plant just after flowering (cutting back to 20-30 cm from the soil), to prevent it from self-seeding.
+Additionally, pruning after flowering can encourage the Galega to produce new flowers.

-If your soil tends to dry out in summer, water occasionally to keep the soil moist.
-You can also apply a layer of organic mulch (straw, dead leaves, wood chips…) to help retain moisture for longer.
+If your soil tends to dry out in summer, water it occasionally to keep the soil moist.
+You can also apply a layer of organic mulch (straw, dead leaves, wood chips, etc.) to the soil to retain moisture for longer.

-During its growth, Goat’s Rue may benefit from staking and pruning: this helps its flexible stems maintain structure while guiding their growth.
+During its growth, the Galega may benefit from staking and pruning: this helps its flexible stems maintain structure while guiding them.

-Hardy, vigorous and robust, Goat’s Rue is also rarely affected by diseases and pests.
+Robust, vigorous, and very hardy, the Galega is also rarely affected by diseases or parasites.
 However, its leaves may occasionally be nibbled by vine weevils.

-The Goat’s Rue can be propagated by sowing or by dividing clumps.
+The Galega can be propagated by sowing or by dividing clumps.
 It may also self-seed spontaneously in the garden.

 Sowing

-After flowering, the Goat’s Rue produces pods containing the seeds.
+After flowering, the Galega produces pods containing the seeds.
 You can harvest them when they are ripe, in late summer.

 1. Soak the seeds in water overnight before sowing.